Does groundnut (peanut) cause pimples and acne?

 Wrap up

-Acne isn't caused by just one food, and avoiding a certain food won't help get rid of acne or pimples.
+Avoiding a particular food won't make acne or pimples go away because there isn't just one food that causes acne.
 However, there is no denying the fact that certain foods, such as groundnuts, may contribute to acne or worsen its symptoms.

 Whether eaten in unprocessed form or as peanut butter, groundnuts have numerous health benefits.
 You may not need to cut them off from your diet; instead, you should consider eating them in moderation.

-In all, if you have pimples, particularly persistent ones, that have refused to go away, it is best to see a certified skincare specialist.
+All in all, if you have pimples, particularly persistent ones, that have refused to go away, it is best to see a certified skincare specialist.
 Your dermatologist will look at your symptoms to figure out if you have acne or another skin condition.
-They will then offer you the best treatment and care unique to your condition.
+They will then offer you the best treatment and care, unique to your condition.